signag/raspi-cam-srv/docs/CamWebcam.md

 [![Up](img/goup.gif)](./Cam.md)

-**raspiCamSrv** enables webcam functionalities with Raspberry Pi cameras.
+**raspiCamSrv** enables webcam functionalities with Raspberry Pi cameras as well as with USB cameras.

 For Pi 5 with two camera ports, both cameras can be streamed simultaneously.
+Alternatively, you can choose one of the connected USB cameras as *Active* or *Second* camera.

 This page shows the URLS for MJPEG streaming as well as for photo snapshots: